-An easy Black Bean and Corn Salsa recipe with garlic-lime dressing!
-Simple to prepare and perfect for parties, picnics, snack spreads, etc. (Vegan, gluten-free, oil-free.)
+A fresh and vibrant Black Bean Salsa recipe with sweet corn and cilantro-lime dressing!
+It's simple to prepare and perfect for parties, picnics, snack spreads, and beyond.
+(Vegan, gluten-free, oil-free.)

-For this recipe you will toss together in a medium bowl:
+For this recipe you'll toss together in a medium bowl:

 - Black beans: I use a 15-ounce can of beans, but you can use freshly cooked beans if you cook your own from scratch.
-You will need about 1.5 cups of cooked beans.
+You'll need about 1.5 cups of cooked beans.

 - Sweet corn: Either cooked fresh, canned corn, frozen corn, or fire-roasted works great.

-Make it spicy: You can also spice up the bean mixture with jalapeño, chili powder, or cayenne pepper to taste.
+Make it spicy: Add more jalapeño, a dash of chili powder, or a pinch of cayenne pepper to taste.

-Enjoy it as a chip dip with your favorite tortilla chips, as a side dish, or salad.
+Dip: Enjoy it as a chip dip with your favorite tortilla chips.
+It's great for party spreads, a side dish, or appetizer.

-Or you can even scoop it on tacos, burrito bowls, fajitas, or other Mexican-inspired meals, etc.
+Topping: Add it to tacos, burrito bowls, fajitas, or other Mexican-inspired meals.

-Leftovers: Store leftovers in an airtight container in the refrigerator.
-We find it keeps for about 3-4 days.
+Store leftovers in an airtight container in the refrigerator.
+I find it keeps for about 3-4 days.